artem-malko/webpack-timeout-test/README.md

 Let's have a look to our application: it has just 2 files: src/index.js (the entry point) and src/dynamic.js (just a simple function for import() test).

 src/index.js has a class LazyLoader, which wraps import('../somthing') with a retrier.

-server.js has a logic te respond with 404 code, if a request has `dynamic` in its path.

 If you look closer to views/index.html, you can see, what there are two scripts: